Scotch Thistle

 ID Characteristics

-General: Scotch Thistle is considered a biennial herb, but it can behave like an annual or a short-lived perennial depending on the conditions.
+General: Scotch thistle is considered a biennial herb, but it can behave like an annual or a short-lived perennial depending on the conditions.
 It emerges as a rosette, before bolting and producing seeds in a subsequent season.
-Scotch Thistle plants die after flowering.
+Scotch thistle plants die after flowering.

 Similar Species

-Bull Thistle (Cirsium vulgare): Scotch Thistle has larger, yet fewer flower heads than Bull Thistle, and is woolly all over.
+- Bull thistle(Cirsium vulgare): Scotch thistle has larger, yet fewer flower heads than bull thistle, and is woolly all over.

-Milk Thistle (Silybum marianum) has distinctive marbling patterns on its leaves.
+- Milk thistle (Silybum marianum) has distinctive marbling patterns on its leaves.

 Habitat and Origin

-Scotch Thistle seeds are spread in the wind, but also in hay and water, as well as by attaching to clothing, wildlife, livestock, or the undercarriage of vehicles.
-Lastly, the plant is sometimes still grown as a garden ornamental, so it can be spread through the horticulture trade.
+Scotch thistle seeds are spread primarily by the wind, but they also disperse in hay and water, as well as by attaching to clothing, wildlife, livestock, or the undercarriage of vehicles.
+Lastly, Scotch thistle is spread through the horticulture trade, as it is still sometimes grown as a garden ornamental.

 Ecological:

-- Outcompetes native species.
+- Outcompetes native species, which decreases habitat availability.

 Economic: